 When received quota threshold based re-authorization triggers (i.e. timeQuotaThreshold, volumeQuotaThreshold, unitQuotaThreshold), the NF consumer shall seek re-authorization for the quota when fall below the supplied threshold.
 The NF consumer allows the service to continue whilst the re-authorization is progress, until the remaining part had been used up.
 The description in the TS 32.290 [x] clause 5.4.2 about the Threshold based re-authorization triggers is unclear.

-The corresponding potential charging requirements and key issues: REQ-CH_INFO-07 and the Key Issue #1l.
+Potential charging requirement for the use case is REQ-CH_INFO-07 and key issue is #1l..